neilslater/convolver/README.md

 Note that convolves based on FFTW3 could well be faster still for large arrays with large kernels.
-Benchmark tests suggest that the kernel needs to be a few hundred items, and be significantly smaller than the signal before FFTW3 offers a significant advantage.
+Benchmark tests suggest that the kernel needs to be a few hundred items, and be significantly smaller than the signal before FFTW3 offers an advantage.

 ## Planned features